Greensboro, North Carolina: Dudley High School/A&T protests

+During the summer many High-school groups coordinated sit-ins, while their college students were occupied.Mainly students from James B Dudley High school.

 In May 1969, students of James B. Dudley High School were outraged when the administration refused to let a popular candidate, Claude Barnes, run for student union class president, allegedly due to his membership in Youth for the Unity of Black Society.
 After their appeals to the school were rejected, the students asked activists at North Carolina A&T State University for support in a protest.
 Protests escalated and after students at A&T had thrown rocks at police, they returned on May 21 armed with tear gas canisters, using them against the crowds.
 The uprising grew larger, and the governor ordered the National Guard to back up local police.

 After there were exchanges of gunfire, the governor ordered the North Carolina National Guard into the A&T campus, in what was described at the time as "the most massive armed assault ever made against an American university".
 The North Carolina National Guard swept the college dormitories, taking hundreds of students into "protective custody".
 The demonstrations were suppressed.
 The North Carolina State Advisory Committee to the United States Commission on Civil Rights investigated the disturbances; its 1970 report concluded that the National Guard invasion was a reckless action disproportionate to the danger posed by student protests.
 It criticized local community leaders for failing to respond adequately to the Dudley High School students when the issues first arose.
 They declared it "a sad commentary that the only group in the community who would take the Dudley students seriously were the students at A&T State University".